citra-emu/citra-web/site/content/entry/citra-progress-report-2017-august.md

 `/delicious_secrets.docx` to read the file it was originally forbidden from accessing.

-This patch now fixes this, such that if any 3DS game or application tries to do this from inside Citra, rather than doing what it asks, Citra simply crashes itself, as it doing that could mean the game had intentions to do something evil.
+This patch now fixes this, such that if any 3DS game or application tries to do this from inside Citra, rather than doing what it asks, Citra gives them `ERROR_INVALID_PATH`, which most games interpret as a crash.
 So far, we haven't found any real 3DS software that tries to do this, but at least now future attempts to do so are blocked.

 ## [Fix Edge Cases for TextureCopy](https://github.com/citra-emu/citra/pull/2809) by [wwylele](https://github.com/wwylele)